Charlotte Property Division Lawyers

 Compassionate Representation When You Need it Most

-If you are considering separation or divorce, it is a wise idea to seek early legal advice from an experienced attorney who is experienced resolving disputes over marital property.
+If you are considering separation or divorce, it is a wise idea to seek early legal advice from an skilled attorney who is known for resolving disputes over marital property.
 Whether you need assistance dividing your assets, determining the value of your property, or need additional legal advice, our firm is here to help.

 To discuss the specifics of your case, please call (704) 343-8811 at your earliest convenience to speak with a Charlotte divorce lawyer.